This monster post was originally posted in 2020. Happily, I am less monstrous now.

 However, being a monster on the outside, in appearance, is nothing to being truly monstrous.
 While researching witch-hunting in preparation for writing THE MERMAID AND THE BEAR, I wanted to find a real monster, a person so enthused for the brutal activity that they could become a focal point for that dark energy in the story.
 History did not give him up easily.
 There was no obvious individual in the court documents or confessions.
 But I hunted him down and finally cornered the rogue in the financial accounts of Aberdeen.

-And finally, a spooky wee quote for this spooky old week:
+A spooky wee quote for this spooky old season: